 Share your views A. What comments do you have regarding the overarching theme of "good advice outcomes" and the underlying principles?
-A good outcome for a client is a good idea. В. Are there any further principles that should be included, or existing principles that should be removed?
+Generally in agreement although measuring good advice outcomes can be challenging as it comes down to judgement. В. Are there any further principles that should be included, or existing principles that should be removed?
+Fine with principles as they stand at this stage.
+The Principle of appropriate compensation and financial incentives should be "worked in" somehow.